krasserm/bot-with-plan/simulation/README.md

   --num_requests=20
 ```

-The next 460 batches of 6 requests each are intended to be answered by the agent in multiple steps:
+The next 460 batches of 6 requests each are intended to be answered by the agent in multiple steps.
+Each batch is on a random topic:

 ```shell
 python simulation/data/request/multi_step.py \